Kurousagy/TYFYP-telnet-password-tester/README.md

 ============================
 Commercial name: TYFYP (Thank you for your password), to the honor of ADTRAN telnet banner motd welcome message.

 Please use it ONLY in LAN IPs.
 This is a very rudimentary program only for investigation purposes.
+Developed on Retina Display machine, so there may be UI errors in normal resolution screens.

 ## REQUIREMENTS:
 - Windows.